 Greg Poole joined The Children's Place in 2012.
 As Chief Sourcing Officer, he is responsible for developing strategic partnerships with vendors around the world to manufacture and deliver superior product at a competitive price point.
 Greg’s 30-year career includes serving as Executive Vice President, Chief Supply Chain Officer at Talbots and prior to that, as Senior Vice President, Chief Procurement Officer at Ann Taylor Stores.
 He also spent over 12 years with Gap, Inc., and served in sourcing and manufacturing roles of increasing responsibility for Esprit de Corp., The North Face, Inc., American Marketing Works, Inc., and Body Glove, Inc.

-Steve Rado joined The Children’s Place in 2017 to deliver our Customer Personalization strategy.
-He oversees the Digital Marketing, E-Commerce and Information Technology functions.
+Steve Rado joined The Children’s Place in 2017 to deliver our Customer Personalization strategy and lead the Digital Marketing function.
 Most recently, Steve worked at Swanson Health Products in the role of Chief Marketing and Merchandising Officer.
 Prior to that, he held key leadership positions at retailers including Victoria’s Secret, Office Depot, and Land’s End.
 Steve received his Bachelor of Science in Business Administration from Bowling Green State University, his Master of Business Administration from The Ohio State University and his Juris Doctor from Case Western Reserve University School of Law.

-Leah Swan joined The Children’s Place in 2016 to drive the Talent Strategy for The Children’s Place.
-Implementing a global human capital system and transforming human resources into a strategic partner has enabled delivery of the Talent Strategy.
-In addition to Human Resources, she leads the governance model to deliver our business transformation initiatives.
-Leah brings over 25 years of human resources experience in the retail industry, holding Senior Vice President roles at Ross Stores and Gap Inc., and earlier in her career working for Williams Sonoma and The Walt Disney Company.
+Leah Swan joined The Children’s Place in 2016 as Senior Vice President, Human Resources.
+In that role, she implemented a global human capital system and transformed the function into a strategic partner to drive the Talent Strategy.
+In 2019, her role was expanded to Chief Administrative Officer where she oversees Human Resources, Enterprise Transformation, Information Technology, and Enterprise Risk.
+Leah brings over 25 years’ experience in the retail industry, holding Senior Vice President roles at Ross Stores and Gap Inc., and earlier in her career working for Williams Sonoma and The Walt Disney Company.
 Leah earned a Bachelor of Arts degree from the University of Canberra of Australia.